All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Important Safety Information

 Ozempic carries a boxed warning for thyroid C-cell tumors found in rodent studies.
-It should not be used by patients with medullary thyroid carcinoma or MEN 2 syndrome history.
+It shouldn't be used by patients with medullary thyroid carcinoma or MEN 2 syndrome history.

 Nausea is the most commonly reported side effect, affecting approximately 15-20% of patients at the 1 mg dose.
 Diarrhea, vomiting, constipation, and abdominal pain are also reported.
 For patients with MASH, who may have altered GI function or portal hypertensive gastropathy (in advanced cases), close communication with providers about GI symptoms is important.

 Pancreatitis risk exists, and patients should know to report persistent severe abdominal pain.
-Gallbladder disease rates are modestly elevated.
+Gallbladder disease rates are modestly improved.
 Diabetic retinopathy complications have been reported in patients with existing eye disease.

 Hypoglycemia is a concern when Ozempic is combined with insulin or sulfonylureas, and dose adjustments of those medications may be necessary.
 Ozempic is FDA-approved for type 2 diabetes, not MASH.